rampage-rider/Smart-Attendance-System/README.md

 # CEGSAS - CEG Smart Attendance System
 A **Smart Student Attendance Management System** through which faculties can mark and maintain attendance records of students and students can view their attendance percentage.

-Developed using SQL Plus to manage the database, Flask as the back-end framework, jQuery, Bootstrap and HTML to implement the front-end.
+Developed using SQL Plus to manage the database, Flask as the back-end framework, jQuery, Ajax, Bootstrap and HTML to implement the front-end.

+## Funtionalities of Web app
+- Faculties can view all the students who have shortage of attendance in a particular course.
+- Students can view their daily attendance percentages in all their enrolled courses.
+- Easy interface through which faculties can mark attendance for students.

 ### Homepage
 <img src="Snapshots/Homepage.png" width="800">